 Today much of the land on the Terran continent has recovered, but it is wild and inhospitable with many of the genetic abominations the Terran Empire bred as biological weapons surviving in the ruins of the great Empire.
 Other parts still remain “dead zones” in which the land is devoid of any life or mana, and spell casting is particularly difficult.

 Feudalism and the Birth of the Nation State

 Nearly all of the population of the Aldan continent were tribal before the arrival of the Terran migrants.
-A few of the larger groups had a form of proto-feudalism in which clans served a central chief and offered service of their men and lands in time of needs in return for protection from rival tribes.
+A few of the larger groups had a form of proto-feudalism in which clans served a central chief and offered service of their men and lands in times of need in return for protection from rival tribes.
 However with the Terran migrants came the concept of the nation – a people united under a single government against all threats to it.
 These notions of the nation helped pave the way for a feudal society on the Aldan continent, and in only three hundred years tribalism had all but disappeared.